 How to sight a crossbow (sighting in a crossbow)

 After shooting few bolts and getting better groupings, you still stay off center.
 You should sighting-in your crossbow.
-In others words, make sure that all the features allow you to shoot straight.
+In other words, make sure that all the features allow you to shoot straight.
 Here is what you should do for correcting the situation.

 Let’s presume you have everything you needed and are ready to get started.
 You will then place your target or yourself at 20 yards (18 meters).

-For better result, I suggest you to put your crossbow on a fix tripod or anything that can support the crossbow like a bench to minimize movements (for greater stability).
+For better result, I suggest you put your crossbow on a fixed tripod or anything that can support the crossbow like a bench to minimize movements (for greater stability).
 You will then look into the scope and place the upper dot or reticle dead center in bull eyes of your target.
 Once you will set this one, the remaining dots or reticles will be automatically aligned at their respective distances.
 There are charts explaining the effect of distance on the arrow drop but the manufacturers simply resume it for you with others dots or reticles.

 Multiple Red dots Scope Multiple Reticles Scope